-Titles are a first impression, and you only get one chance to seduce a reader into looking at your copy.
+Titles are the first impression, and you only get one chance to seduce a reader into looking at your copy.
 Consider the following when writing a title:

 • Your title often shows up first on Web search results.